hoppersroppers/fundamentals/LinuxCommandLine/7-BashInternalsandUnixPhilosophy.md

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/q5Le85VOkSs?wmode=opaque" width="640"></iframe>The
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/q5Le85VOkSs?wmode=opaque" width="640"></iframe>

-Unix philosophy is a loose idea on how Unix OSs should be written and operate.
+The Unix philosophy is a loose idea on how Unix OSs should be written and operate.
 In order to understand the Bash shell, an appreciation of this philosophy is recommended.
 To be clear, this is not written down anywhere in an official capacity, but is more of an oral tradition.

 From Doug McIlroy, an early Unix developer: *"This is the Unix